Integrate cloud persistence using assistant-ui runtime and pre-built components.

 <ThreadList />

-You provide the AI SDK endpoint (api: "/api/chat") and the cloud configuration—everything else is handled.
+You provide the cloud configuration—everything else is handled.
+The default AssistantChatTransport automatically sends requests to /api/chat.

 Prerequisites